jrsousa2/Python/README.md

 Mutable objects can be changed after they are created.
 You can modify their contents without creating a new object.
 When you change a mutable object, the object’s identity (its memory address) stays the same.

 Immutable objects cannot be changed after they are created.
 Any "change" to an immutable object creates a new object instead.
-When you try to modify them, you actually get a new object with the change applied.
+When you try to modify them, you actually get a new object with the change applied.<br>

 | Type      | Mutable? |
 | --------- | -------- |